Workshop Schedule

 command twice), please follow points 1. and 2. above to log back in and get on a compute node when you restart with the self learning.

-- Add your solutions to the exercises in the downloaded .txt file and upload the saved text file to Dropbox day before the next class.
+- Copy over your solutions into the Google Form the day before the next class.

 Day 2